 - 1.7 Buying a Bleach-Free Mold Remover and Mr. Magic Eraser

 - 1.9 Dealing With Stains

 - 1.10 The Extra Protectant

-It’s no secret that storage and frequent use can turn even the most beautiful boats to dirty, mildewed covered heaps of metal and plastic.
-All the dirt you’ve been ignoring piles up and you eventually have to scrub the entire boat down.
+It’s no secret that storage and frequent use can turn even the most beautiful boats into dirty, mildewed, covered heaps of metal and plastic.
+All the dirt you’ve been ignoring piles up, and you eventually have to scrub the entire boat down.

 So how do you clean boat seats?

 Cleaning boat seats is not as simple as cleaning the pontoon boat carpet or the rest of the boat.
 And this guide will make sure you get it right the first time.

 The cleaning process is very standard.
 You need to get the cleaning solution, apply it, brush the surface until it is clean and then wipe the solution off.
 But before you leave this article and go off on your own, here are a few things that I think you should know first.